wmeijer221/msc_thesis/README.md

 ### Dataset Generation

 - Run `sliding_window_3.py -pd sorted_filtered_min_5_prs_no_dupes_no_invalid -id sorted_filtered_min_5_prs_no_dupes_no_invalid -o non_ftc_data -w 90 -t 12` which generates the rest of the features multithreadedly.
 This is quite memory intensive, so you probably can't just max out the number of threads.
 In our experiment, each thread used approximately 6.5% = 15GB of the available RAM.
 RAM usage only becomes problematic at the the later stages, as the last few chunks are substantially larger than the first few.
 The generated dataset is stored at `non_ftc_data.csv`.
+This process is slow; the last run took almost 15 hours to complete.

 The output of this is two datasets `ftc_data.csv` and `non_ftc_data.csv`, which are input for the data modelling / inference process.